capillariesio/capillaries/test/deploy/README.md

 ### Why should I use another custom deploy tool?

 Q. I am familiar with widely used infrastructure provisioning tools (Ansible, Saltstack etc).
-Can I use them instead of Capillaries Deploy tool?
+Can I use them to deploy Capillaries components instead of using Capillaries Deploy tool?

 A. Absolutely.
 Capillaries Deploy tool was created to serve only one goal: to demonstrate that production-scale Capillaries deployment can be provisioned very quickly (within a few minutes) without using complex third-party software.